Tubbz-alt/vp-processing/README.md

-# timamp-etl
+# Data processing pipeline to transform h5 bird profile data for TIMAMP

-Data processing pipeline to prepare bird profile H5 data for TIMAMP
+This ETL (Extract, Transform and Load) process is mainly set up to be able to visualize flyway data with [TIMAMP](https://github.com/enram/timamp).